 At Fairlington Dental, we offer a range of solutions to address airway-related issues and improve your sleep quality:

-Custom-fitted oral appliances reposition your jaw and tongue to keep your airway open while you sleep, reducing snoring and improving oxygen flow. - Orthodontic Solutions
+Custom-fitted oral appliances reposition your jaw and tongue to keep your airway open while you sleep, reducing snoring and improving oxygen flow.
+Learn more about sleep apnea and snoring treatment.

-Treatments like Invisalign can correct misaligned teeth and jaws, creating more space for your tongue and improving airflow. - Myofunctional Therapy
+Treatments like Invisalign in Arlington, VA can correct misaligned teeth and jaws, creating more space for your tongue and improving airflow.

 Early interventions for children, such as palate expanders or myofunctional exercises, can prevent long-term airway issues and support proper development.